GantMan/jail-monkey/README.md

 ```

 # Additional Info
 This has been made public to help keep it up to date.
-As detection measures get better or out-dated; please send updates to this project so it can be the best method of detection.
+As detection measures get better or out-dated, please send updates to this project so it can be the best method of detection.

-All methods for the initialization of this project were gathered from the fantastic blog article listed here:  http://blog.geomoby.com/2015/01/25/how-to-avoid-getting-your-location-based-app-spoofed/
+Special thanks to this fantastic blog article:  http://blog.geomoby.com/2015/01/25/how-to-avoid-getting-your-location-based-app-spoofed/